getgrav/grav-learn/user/pages/02.content/02.headers/docs.md

 menu: My Page
 ```

-The `menu` variable let's you set the text to be used in the navigation.
+The `menu` variable lets you set the text to be used in the navigation.
 There are several layers of fall-backs for the menu, so if no `menu` variable is set, Grav will try to use the `title` variable.

 ### Visible